What is digital identity verification and how does it work?

 - Poor lighting conditions and uncontrolled user environments

-Therefore, it’s crucial to have a perfectly-tuned solution that is designed to perform optimally under multiple use cases.
+Therefore, it’s crucial to have a solution that is designed to perform optimally under multiple scenarios.

-Identity verification vendors offer different liveness solutions to their customers, but most approaches generally use ‘active’ liveness detection, which requires a user to perform liveness instructions from facial movements to eye blinks and head twitches in order to ‘prove’ they are a real person (sometimes referred to as a ‘challenge response’).
+Digital liveness detection is the process of verifying whether a digital image or video is of a real, living person.
+This can be done through various means, such as facial recognition or analyzing body movement.
+Identity verification vendors offer different liveness solutions to their customers, but most approaches use ‘active’ liveness detection, which requires a user to perform actions like facial movements, eye blinks and head twitches in order to ‘prove’ they are a real person (sometimes referred to as a ‘challenge response’).

-When vendors refer to liveness detection technology, they often conveniently forget to differentiate between the two different technolgical solutions: active vs. passive.
+When vendors refer to liveness detection technology, they often conveniently forget to differentiate between the two different technological solutions available: active vs. passive liveness detection.

 Comparatively, passive liveness detection is an advanced machine-learning based approach, which minimizes the risk to customer onboarding processes by removing the need for complex liveness instructions.
 A streamlined ‘passive’ approach to facial authentication only requires a simple, fast (and some might add, hassle-free) selfie video.

-Combining these three key elements in a secure and automated ID verification process can drive significant efficiencies, reducing the cost of customer onboarding, minimize fraud and drive sales conversion by opening new channels for businesses to serve their customers.
+The key to success is combining these three key methods in a secure and fully automated digital identity verification process.
+A solution that combines those methodes, such as the identiy verification solution from PXL Vision, can drive significant efficiencies, such as: reducing the cost of customer onboarding, minimizing fraud and driving sales conversion.
+After all, our fully automated digital identity verification can also help opening new channels for businesses to serve customers.